 With PAM, organisations get essential visibility of when users are undertaking administrative tasks within their network.
 It uses a Bastion directory to provide timely and managed elevation of access for the on-premises directory service.
 This is achieved by creating a set of administration roles that can be requested and authorised before a user gains the relevant privilege.
 All of these elements are accessed using a web interface.

 PAM will help organisations protect themselves against a number of attack methods used by hackers to gain administration access to their servers.

-If you want to learn more about PAM, you can view a webinar recording from December.
+If you want to learn more about PAM, you can view a webinar recording that explores the tool in detail.

 Although you were able to provision accounts into a variety of cloud systems using FIM, and this has not changed, the improved integration with Azure Active Directory (AD) Premium in MIM is significant.

 MIM links directly to the Azure environment to enable multi-factor authentication (MFA) when users want to reset their own password (via a mobile phone).